DragnaCarta/Curse-of-Strahd-Reloaded/Chapter 1 - Beginning the Campaign/Character Creation.md

 The player who possesses the *electrum coin* should have strong, vivid reasons to believe that the coin first came from a wondrous vault of treasure—a conqueror's hoard—and that, one day, it will lead them to claim riches beyond imagining.

 ***Developments.*** Any Barovian immediately recognizes the visage stamped upon the coin as Strahd's.
-If the player shares the coin's story with one of the Vistani of Madam Eva's camp in [[Arc C - Into the Valley]], Sir Godfrey Gwilym in **Act IV, Arc O: The Beacon of Argynvostholt**, or Kasimir Velikov in **Act V, Arc U: The Amber Temple**, they can learn of Strahd's vast hoard of treasure, collected in his days as a conqueror and hidden away in Castle Ravenloft.
+If the player shares the coin's story with one of the Vistani of Madam Eva's camp in [[Act I - Into the Mists/Arc C - Into the Valley]], Sir Godfrey Gwilym in **Act IV, Arc O: The Beacon of Argynvostholt**, or Kasimir Velikov in **Act V, Arc U: The Amber Temple**, they can learn of Strahd's vast hoard of treasure, collected in his days as a conqueror and hidden away in Castle Ravenloft.

 When the player first approaches Strahd's treasury, the coin lands on its edge and rolls as far as it can toward the treasury's entrance, in the same way that it did upon sensing Death House.
 ## Healing—The Wolf's Tooth